Global-Health-Engineering/biogas-meter/src/README.md

 Directory for project code.

-`mfc` subdirectory contains code for data processing from Bronkhorst mass flow controllers.
+`acquisition` subdirectory contains code for data acquisition with Arudiono and python.
-`orifice` subdirectory contains code for calculating and designing the orifice restriction for imposing pressure drop.
+`analysis` subdirectory contains code post-processing and plotting.